file-format/Docs/en/ebook/_index.md

   "draft" : "false",
   "categories" : [ "fundamentals" ],
   "description" : "Ebook files are electronic files that can be opened and read on digital devices known as eReaders.
-Common ebook file extensions and their file formats include EPUB, FB2, and Mobi.", "title" : "EBook File Formats",
-  "linktitle" : "EBook File Formats",
+Common ebook file extensions and their file formats include EPUB, FB2, and Mobi.", "title" : "Learn about EBook File Formats and APIs that can open and create eBook files", "linktitle" : "EBook File Formats",
   "menu" : {
     "docs" : {